Key Takeaways

 Deel

-To use Deel, you must first verify your identity through a secure authentication process.
+To use Deel, you must verify your identity through a secure authentication process.
 Once verified, you can set up payment methods for your remote employees in multiple currencies, including US dollars and euros.

 Which Roles Are Suitable for Hiring International Remote Workers?